 CEOs are very busy people, and rightfully so.
 As the standard bearers of the modern corporation, CEOs are tasked with ensuring all systems run smoothly and profitably on a day-to-day basis.
 With all that responsibility, should social media activity be yet another item on a CEO’s to-do list?

 Absolutely.
-Consider these facts from the 2015 Social CEO Report by CEO.com and Domo:
+Consider these facts from a recent Social CEO Report by CEO.com and Domo:

 - Only 39% of Fortune 500 CEOs have any social profile whatsoever

 - Of those active on social media, 70% use only LinkedIn

 - Only 50 of the 501 CEOs surveyed are on Twitter and 57 are on Facebook

 The social executive community isn’t a complete wasteland; outside of the Fortune 500 bubble, 80% of CEOs around the world, are adopting a social presence.
 However, there’s still untapped potential for chief executives to bolster their companies’ social media marketing by getting personally involved.

 Keep in mind, CEOs that aren’t on social media are not unsocial.
 62% of CEOs post on the company website and 50% post internal messages on intranets or internal chat channels.
 In fact, 82% of CEOs do believe that social media is an effective channel to share company news and information but are unaware of the impact that doing it themselves can have on the company.